keithallatt/HierarchicalMultiLabelClassification/README.md

 #### Encoder

-Our encoder model takes in a single article, $x$ as input.
+Our encoder model takes in a single article, x as input.
 The article must go through a pre-processing stage which does two things: First, punctuation is stripped from the article and the first 510 article characters are taken.
 Second, the truncated article is passed to a BERT Tokenizer which converts the article to a format acceptable by the BERT transformer.
 This is outlined in more detail in the Data Transformation section of the report.
 The tokenized article is then passed to the BERT Transformer which outputs an article embedding of shape 1x768.
 Intuitively, this represents a summarized version of the article.

 #### Decoder